 • building background knowledge and connecting new content to students' prior knowledge;

 • providing interaction and collaboration among students;

 • integrating explicit language structure and vocabulary instruction; and

 • emphasizing the use of many types of instructional strategies.

-* For more information on Entering and Exiting the ELL Program, Program Goals, Program Description and Sheltered Instruction in our classes, please click on "Brochure" on the left-hand side of this webpage.
+* For more information on Entering and Exiting the ELL Program, Program Goals, opportunities Beyond the classroom, Program Description and Sheltered English Instruction in our classes, please click on "Brochure" on the left-hand side of this webpage.